hyosung11/Launch-School/Courses/JS109/questions.md

 console.log(qux); // => 'hello'
 ```

-HyoSung
-This program logs `hi` and `hello`.
-Since objects are mutable, `console.log(foo.a)` logs `hi` because the function `bar` passes in `foo` as its argument and the variable `a` is reassigned when passed as an argument.
-Passing the `qux` variable into the function `bar` doesn't mutate the string `qux`, so `console.log(qux)` logs `hello`.
-This program demonstrates the difference between pass by reference and pass by value.

-Laurent
-It will log 'hi' and 'hello'.
-We call 'bar' on line 15 with 2 arguments : the first one 'foo' is passed by reference as 'foo' is an object and the second one is passed by value as 'qux' is a string.
-When we try to re-assign the 'a' property on 'foo', the 'foo' object is mutated and foo.a value is mutated to 'hello'.
-On the other hand, when we re-assign the value of qux in the outer scope, it doesn't re-assigned to 'hi'.

-Alex
-The code will log 'hi' and then 'hello'.
-This demonstrates the difference between pass-by-reference and pass-by-value.
-Foo is an object, and so when we pass it into the function bar as argument1, the local variable argument1 then points to the same place in memory as the object foo.
-Therefore, when we reassign the property 'a' of local variable argument1, we are mutating the same object that global variable foo points to, hence 'hi' is logged on the second to last line.
-On the other hand, qux is a string, which is a primitive, which means it is pass-by-value. reassigning the local variable argument2 does not mutate the original value of qux because strings are immutable and the local variable argument2 now merely has a new value that no longer coincides with the original value of qux passed to it as an argument.
-It therefore logs the original value of qux, 'hello' on the last line.

 Solution
-The program logs `'hi'` and `'hello'`.
-The reason behind this is that objects are mutable; strings and other primitives are not.
+The program logs `'hi'` and `'hello'` and demonstrates the difference between pass by value and pass by reference.
+When passed as arguments into functions, objects are mutable; strings and other primitives are not. `foo` as an object is pass by reference, so when it is passed into the function `bar` as parameter `argument1`, it points to the same place in memory as the object `foo`.
+Therefore, when we reassign the property `a` of the local variable `argument1`, we are mutating the same object that the global variable `foo` points to.
+Thus, when the `console.log(foo.a)` method is called on line x, `'hi'` is logged.

+On the other hand, `qux` as a string is pass by value.
+When `qux` is supplied as an argument to `bar`, `argument2` is initialized with a copy of the value of `qux`, and not the actual variable `quz` itself.
+Therefore, reassigning `argument2` will not reassign `qux`, since they are two different copies of the same value, and not the actual same variable.
+Thus, line x logs `hello`: the original value of the `qux` variable.

 Also, variable reassignment, such as that on line 10, doesn't mutate the original object even when the object is mutable.
 Thus, line 9 mutates `foo` by assigning its `a` property to a new value (`'hi'`).
 Therefore, the code on line 15 logs `hi`.
 On the other hand, line 10 reassigns the `argument2` variable, but it doesn't mutate the string represented by `qux`.
 Thus, line 16 logs `hello`: the original value of the `qux` variable.

-## What is output and why?
+## 4. What is output and why?

 ```js
 let firstName = 'John';